 |Profile on ChannelEngine||Kaufland|

-- Merchants are required to have their main office in the European Union (EU) or in Switzerland, small unregistered companies are not accepted.
+- Merchants must have their main office in the European Union (EU) or in Switzerland.
+Small unregistered companies are not accepted.

 - Kaufland maintains strict requirements regarding customer service.
 Kaufland is a German marketplace, so all communication is in German.
 This means that all product information and customer support inquiries must be in German.
 Failing to meet these requirements may result in your removal from the Kaufland marketplace.